harsh88maggo/COVID-19-Data-Analysis-and-Visualization/README.md

 - **active_cases_2020-07-17_0800.csv**: This is fetched directly from the provided URL in the script.

 ### Run the script to generate the visualizations:
-- Execute the Python script using any Python IDE or command line interface.
+- Execute the Python script in the Jupyter notebook provided or command line interface.

 ### The output includes interactive visualizations:
 - A bar chart showing the recovery rates across states.